borkdude/blog/source/_posts/2015-06-01-from-leiningen-to-boot.markdown

 - don't like to think about cleaning directories
 - need to run one JVM for the entire development process (in Leiningen I needed two: one for Clojure and one for ClojureScript)
+- need to perform builds tasks with mutually exclusive dependencies

 Thanks for reading my blogpost.
 Feedback is appreciated.
 Did I misunderstand something about Boot?
 Please let me know!